Data Staging

 The application configuration file contains three additional parameters to adjust the general behavior of the plug-in.

-The settings contains the standard database schema name used in case there is no "@param3" defined.
+This setting contains the standard database schema name definition used in case there is no "@param3" defined.

 DropTable = “false” (default)